Bank loyalty programs: 10 successful examples

 As such, it's no longer enough to give people the services and products they need simply.
 Given that we're\ emerging from a time of great suffering and deprivation afforded us by the pandemic, people's expectations concerning the experiences they receive have changed a great deal.

 According to Forrester, a renowned customer research company, the COVID-19 pandemic gave rise to a new type of customer – a "once purely rational, loyal customer who has been replaced by a less loyal, more emotional decision-maker" who has come to expect a more empathetic, personalized approach from the companies they do business with, including their bank or credit union.
-What reverberates through Forrester's research is that the product itself is no longer enough – customers now also expect a product that sees them and their needs and one that understands the individual customer's lifestyle.
+What reverberates through Forrester's research on emotional loyalty is that the product itself is no longer enough – customers now also expect a product that sees them and their needs and one that understands the individual customer's lifestyle.

 Likewise, younger generations, such as Millennials and Gen-Z, are increasingly focused on authentic brand experiences and product personalization, whether from their favorite retailers or their chosen financial institution.